-She’s performed her poetry at over 60 readings across Idaho and the West.
+She’s performed her poetry at nearly 70 readings across Idaho and the West.
 She studied musicology as an undergraduate (& was briefly a piano performance student) and also writes and performs songs at readings.
-Recent or upcoming readings include Death Rattle Writer’s Festival, MING Studios 7 O’Clock Series, Radio Boise, Surel’s Place, Voices of the Earth, and Lit Youngstown First Wednesday Series.
+Recent readings include Death Rattle Writer’s Festival, MING Studios 7 O’Clock Series, Radio Boise, Surel’s Place, Voices of the Earth, the Lit Youngstown First Wednesday Series, and the Bloom Summer Reading Series.
+Upcoming readings include the CCC Fund Community Showcase at the Velma V. Morrison Center for Performing Arts.

 When not writing, she works as a teaching writer for The Cabin Idaho, and as a co-organizer for Ghosts & Projectors.
 She is a co-organizer for Voices of the Earth, a yearly Earth Day reading hosted through Boise State University’s Department of Sustainability.
-She’s volunteered as a judge for the Scholastic Art & Writing Awards and the Alexa Rose Foundation.
-Previously, she taught at Boise State University, Naropa University, Community College of Denver, and Front Range Community College.
+She volunteers as a judge for the Scholastic Art & Writing Awards and the Alexa Rose Foundation.
+Previously, she taught at Boise State University, Naropa University, Miami University, Community College of Denver, and Front Range Community College.
 She also wrote book reviews for [PANK].

 Her poetry is often ecologically-focused, and she is currently completing a poetry collection on different ecosystems and ecoregions of the Pacific Northwest.